MohamedRadwan-DevOps/devops-step-by-step/source/reviews.md

 Mohamed Radwan explains concepts not just tools and technologies, and this is really important to understand, because these are the pillars that the software industry are built upon.

-The period i spent in the course, gave me the experience i needed to know what would my future look like, and what should i study after.
+The period I spent in the course, gave me the experience I needed to know what would my future look like, and what should I study after.
-Ypu will be able to make your own Roadmap, and also can determine what you need to study after that.
+You will be able to make your own Roadmap, and also can determine what you need to study after that.